drufball/tasklets-api/README.md

 # ES language support
 While using this API provides numerous improvements, there are still some rough edges.
 There is a fair amount of boilerplate to register functions.
 A site's logic is split between multiple files for main and background work.
 There's no simple way to just run a function in the background.

-## `remote`
-A `remote` keyword could be used to signify a class that was meant to run on the background and replace all of the boilerplate:
+A `remote` keyword could be used to signify a class that was meant to run in the background, replacing all of the boilerplate (and allowing inline declarations):

 ```javascript
 // tasklet.js